Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/team-operations/engineering-playbook.md

 ## Overview

-This playbook defines the standards, processes, and best practices for SkyMirror's engineering team.
+This playbook defines the standards, processes, and best practices for Skymirror's engineering team.
 It ensures consistency, quality, and efficiency across all product development efforts.

 **Team Lead:** CTO (Eric)
 **Scope:** All engineering activities across CheckMet, Traquiva, Software Solutions